gmnchamikara/gmnchamikara/README.md

-<h4 align="center">a freelance developer an also an engineering students at SLIIT, see my <a href="https://github.com/1999AZZAR/1999AZZAR/blob/main/assets/doc/azzar_resume.pdf" target="_blank">resume</a> for more</h4>
+<h4 align="center">a freelance developer and also an engineering student at SLIIT, see my <a href="https://github.com/1999AZZAR/1999AZZAR/blob/main/assets/doc/azzar_resume.pdf" target="_blank">resume</a> for more</h4>
 </div>